estuary/flow/site/docs/guides/flowctl/create-derivation.md

 ### Using local terminal

-If you are writing a derivation using Typescript from your local terminal rather than GitPod, follow the steps below:
+If you are writing a derivation using TypeScript from your local terminal rather than GitPod, follow the steps below:

 1. Generate the TypeScript module from the newly updated specification file.